bob-loblaw7046/BTT-Filament-sensor-rear-mount/README.md

 I made this SFS mount because I didn't have much clearance behind my printer and I didnt wan't to kink the PTFE tubing.
 It also is great if you put your spool on top of or next to your printer.
 It's a snap fit, be careful of the cable plug clearance

-I use this exhause port cover by Fiction: https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Fiction/Exhaust_cover
+I use this exhaust port cover by Fiction: https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Fiction/Exhaust_cover

 BTT SFS setup guide by samwiseg0: https://github.com/samwiseg0/Voron-Documentation/blob/add-btt-smart-sensor/community/howto/samwiseg0/btt_smart_filament_sensor.md